ronenpresser/BIUAdvancedProg1/README.md

 Once we get to part of executing the PrintCommand with the string "done" the program will finish.

+### Possible changes / improvments
+-Implementing Singleton DP on the Parser,SymbolTable and the InterpretTool.
+-Instead of sending the tokens vector and the current index in the ```execute``` function, send an iterator of the vector.

 # Part #2
 In this second milestone of the project, we'll